-For electrical services greater than 200 amps, the customer is required to supply and install a metal metering cabinet and conduit, which meet EPLC specifications.
-Details of cabinet specification are contained in Customer Class Specific of this Conditions of Service.
+For electrical services greater than 200 amps, the customer is required to supply, install, and maintain a metal metering cabinet and conduit, which meet EPLC specifications.
+Details of cabinet specification are contained in Customer Class Specific of this Conditions of Service referenced in section 3.2.9.6 and 3.2.9.7.